Whether it’s for playing percussive fingerstyle, classical music, or simply jamming, you can always count on the incredibly versatile DADGAD tuning.

 Here are 12 popular Songs in DADGAD Tuning

-1. Kashmir by Led Zepellin
+1. Kashmir by Led Zeppelin

 Written by Jimmy Page and Robert Plant, ‘Kashmir’ is probably one of the best songs recorded in DADGAD tuning and it should definitely get a place in your playlist.
 The song contains one of the most recognizable and iconic riffs in the rock history, “the main riff”.
-Apart from that, Robert Plant’s intense lyrics and vocal variations brings out the real beauty in this song.
+Apart from that, Robert Plant’s intense lyrics and vocal variations brings out the real beauty of this song.

 Here is the tab for the Main Riff

-This is how the main riff looks like.
 As you can see, the whole riff is played only on three strings: 3rd, 4th, and 5th with an open note played on the 6th string after every quarter bar.

 You can also notice that the 5th note of the 5th (A) string and open note of the 4th string stays fixed throughout the riff.
 Here, what I mean to say is, the riff doesn’t require much finger movements and is easy to play.